venusang/ember-node-botchat/README.md

 This application was built based on this online tutorial https://pusher.com/tutorials/chat-bot-emberjs-dialogflow

-It is a chat bot application built with Node.js and Ember.js using Diaglogflow Agent https://cloud.google.com/dialogflow/docs/agents-overview.
+It is a chat bot application built with Node.js and Ember.js using Diaglogflow agent https://dialogflow.com/.
+For more info on agents: https://cloud.google.com/dialogflow/docs/agents-overview.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.